Graduate School of Arts and Sciences

 Research and Course Assistantships

 Repayment of a Stafford Loan begins six months after the borrower ceases to be enrolled at least half-time.
-The standard repayment period is 10 years, during which time interest is charged.
-(Please go to www.studentloans.gov for information about alternate repayment plans.)
-There is no interest charged during the in-school period for subsidized loans, however, interest will accrue during the six-month grace period.
-Students are required to pay the interest during the in-school period, or have it capitalized and added to the loan balance, for the unsubsidized loan.
+The standard repayment period is 10 years.
+(Please go to https://studentaid.gov/ for information about alternate repayment plans.)
+Students are required to pay the interest on the unsubsidized Stafford Loan during the in-school period, or have it capitalized and added to the loan balance.

 The terms for the above loan programs are subject to federal legislation, regulations and other guidance, and may change.
 Additional current information is available from the Graduate School.

 Students wishing to apply for loans should contact the Graduate School for application materials.

 The Graduate PLUS Loan is a federal loan that allows graduate students to borrow up to their total cost of education less any financial aid received.
 The student must pass an independent credit review.
 For the 21-22 academic year, the PLUS Loan will have a fixed interest rate of 6.28 percent and an origination fee of 4.228 percent.
 Go to studentaid.gov to apply for this loan.

 Borrowers of the Federal Direct Stafford Loan, and the Federal Direct Graduate PLUS Loan, must complete the required promissory notes and entrance counseling online at the beginning of their entering semester upon receipt of correspondence from the Office of Student Financial Services.
 Anticipated credits on a student's account will be cancelled if all required steps are not completed.